-In Table 8.1, tThere is missing values in the target station data series at days 2, 3, and 5.
-The missing value on day 2 will be estimated with the data of the neighboring stations Y1, Y3, and Y4 since station Y2 is also missing a value at this time.
-All neighboring stations will be used for the estimation of the missing value on day 4 while only stations Y1 and Y2 have data available for the estimation of the missing value on day 5.
+In Table 8.1, there are missing values in the target station dataset for days 2, 3, and 5.
+The missing value on day 2 will then be estimated with the data of the neighboring stations Y1, Y3, and Y4 since station Y2 is also missing a value on this day.
+All neighboring stations will be used for the estimation of the missing value on day 4, while only stations Y1 and Y2 have data available for the estimation of the missing value on day 5.